Interview with the Vampire (TV series): Music

 Rolin Jones asked his former The Exorcist collaborator Daniel Hart to score the series.
 Hart and Jones centered the score's style on the period in which the show's protagonists live and discussed early 20th-century American classical musicians as influences.
 Hart composed a theme for each of the main characters on the tone of their voices so the music would be a part of their internal monologues.
 Milan Records released the first season soundtrack album on October 22, 2022, which includes the song "Come to Me," performed by Sam Reid as Lestat de Lioncourt.
 The second season soundtrack album was released on May 17, 2024, five days after the season premiere.

+Ahead of the release of the third season, the song "Long Face" (written by Hart and performed by Reid as Lestat) was released as The Vampire Lestat's first official single on February 13, 2026, along with artist profiles for The Vampire Lestat on streaming services.
+The third season's opening theme, "All Fall Down", was released as the second single on March 13, 2026.
+A cover of Billy Idol's "Dancing with Myself" was released as the third single on April 24, 2026, "Butterscotch Bitch" was released as the fourth single on May 15, 2026, and "Your Biggest Fan" was released as the fifth single on May 29, 2026.
+On 2 June 2026, Reid performed a one-night-only 30-minute concert in-character as the Vampire Lestat at the Beacon Theatre in New York City.